Dynamic Stretching to Warm-up and Avoid Injury

 This form of stretching will help you to warm-up your muscles, increase your blood flow, and loosen your joints.
 These stretches are best performed when you stretch the entire body:

 Dynamic stretches are also known as “sport-specific” stretches, as they simulate the exercise or sport you are preparing to perform.
-For instance, if I am going to be doing a workout that includes bench press for the chest muscles, then I simulate this movement doing a standing bench press with my arms.
+For instance, if you’re going to be doing a workout that includes bench press for the chest muscles, then simulate this movement doing a standing bench press with my arms.

 These stretches are best performed pre-workout, as it is an excellent way to prepare your muscles for intense activity or resistance training.